Assisted Living

 Tell us your care needs to receive options tailored to your budget.

-A Place for Mom’s Senior Living Advisors also provide expert guidance about finding local assisted living that fits a senior’s unique needs and price range.
-Plus, they can help set up tours, compare options, and plan the logistics of a move — all at no cost to families.
+If you’ve determined that assisted living is the best option for your loved one, the next step is to find the right community.
+This process can be overwhelming, especially if you’re on a budget.
+A Place for Mom’s Senior Living Advisors can help you find local assisted living options that fit your loved one’s unique needs and price range.
+Plus, they can help set up tours, compare options, and plan the logistics of a move — all at no cost to you or your family.

 Families also ask

 No, Medicare Part B doesn’t pay for assisted living.
-Medicare typically only pays for medically necessary services, such as doctor visits, preventive screenings, or necessary medical equipment.
+Medicare Part B typically only pays for medically necessary services, such as doctor visits, preventive care, or necessary medical equipment.

-No, Medicare doesn’t pay for a short-term stay in assisted living since caregiver assistance with personal care tasks isn’t medically necessary.
-Medicare does pay for medically necessary short-term care in a nursing home, since skilled nursing is considered medically necessary.
+No, Medicare doesn’t pay for a short-term stay in assisted living since assistance with personal care tasks isn’t considered medically necessary.
+However, Medicare does pay for medically necessary short-term care in a nursing home.

-Yes, Medicare does pay for a hospital bed if a doctor prescribes it since it’s considered durable medical equipment.
-However, hospital beds are not regularly provided in assisted living.
+Yes, Medicare does partly pay for a hospital bed if a doctor prescribes it since it’s considered durable medical equipment.
+However, hospital beds are not regularly provided in assisted living facilities.

 Medicare doesn’t pay for any days in assisted living.
-Medicare will pay for up to 100 days in a skilled nursing facility, but seniors can expect to have copays during this time.
+However, Medicare may pay for up to 100 days in a skilled nursing facility or nursing home, but seniors may incur copays during their stay.

-Yes, Medicare pays for rehabilitation offered at an assisted living community.
+Yes, Medicare pays for rehabilitation services provided at an assisted living community.
 In order to be covered, therapy must be considered necessary to help a senior meet a health goal.
 It’s important to note, though, that not all assisted living communities offer on-site rehabilitation services.

 SHARE THE ARTICLE

-2. Centers for Medicare and Medicaid Services.
+1. Centers for Medicare and Medicaid Services.
 (2020, December).
-Items and Services Not Covered Under Medicare.
+Items and services not covered under Medicare.

 4. Centers for Medicare and Medicaid Services.
-How Medicare Special Needs Plans (SNPs) work.
+(2024, September 10).
+Medicare special needs plans.

 Written by